 You can use the following options for monitoring content creation and content approvals:

 Option Description Draft Lists all draft versions on the website.
-Rejected Lists all content items that have been set as Ready for Review or Ready to Publish but have been declined.
+Rejected Lists all content items that are set as Ready for Review or Ready to Publish but were declined.
 You can edit and update content in status Rejected before you set it to Ready to Publish or Ready for Review again.
 In Review Lists all content items that are set as Ready for Review.
-See Content approvals (Beta) for more information.
+See Content approvals.
 Ready to Publish Lists all content items that are set as Ready to Publish.
 Marked as Being Edited Lists all content items that someone is currently working on.
-Recently Changed Lists the last items that have been changed for the website by you or any other editor.
-Awaiting Approval Lists the content items that you have sent for review and are in content status In Review.
-Declined Requests Lists the content items that you have sent for review and are declined items in content status Rejected.
+Recently Changed Lists the last items that are changed for the website by you or any other editor.
+Awaiting Review Lists the content items that you have sent for review and are in content status In Review.
+Declined Reviews Lists the content items that you have sent for review and are declined items in content status Rejected.
 As soon as the item is updated, it is not displayed in this list anymore.
-Approved Requests Lists the content items that you have sent for review and are approved, that is in content status Ready to Publish.
+Approved Reviews Lists the content items that you have sent for review and are approved, that is in content status Ready to Publish.
 As soon as the item is published (or updated), it is not displayed in this list anymore.
 Awaiting Your Review Lists the content items that you are one of the designated approvers of.
 Approved by You Lists the content items you have approved.
 As soon as the item is published (or updated), it is not displayed in this list anymore.

 Clicking on a content item in the filtered task list displays the item in the main area.
 Use the versions gadget to see the version history for that particular content item.
 If you have publishing access rights, you can decide upon further publishing actions from the versions gadget.

 If you are using A/B testing, you see a number of tasks related to this feature in the Tasks list.
-The available options under Tasks can also have been configured specifically for your website by a developer.
+The available options under Tasks can also be configured specifically for your website by a developer.